Samihaamin/EduCosts/README.md

 # EduCosts

+UPDATE (feb 2019): The site is no longer online.

 EduCosts is a data analytics tool to aid international students interested in pursuing tertiary US education in making more informed financial decisions, in terms of picking Majors and Universities.

 ##Data Analytics/Visualizations